xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - You only use dropout during training.
 Don't use dropout (randomly eliminate nodes) during test time.
 - Apply dropout both during forward and backward propagation.
 - During training time, divide each dropout layer by keep_prob to keep the same expected value for the activations.
 For example, if `keep_prob` is 0.5, then we will on average shut down half the nodes, so the output will be scaled by 0.5 since only the remaining half are contributing to the solution.
 Dividing by 0.5 is equivalent to multiplying by 2.
 Hence, the output now has the same expected value.
 You can check that this works even when keep_prob is other values than 0.5.
+- Increasing the parameter keep_prob from (say) 0.5 to 0.6 will likely cause:
+  - reducing the regularization effect
+  - causing the NN to end up with a lower training set error.

 ## Optimization algorithms

 ### Mini-batch gradient descent

+- Optimization means you can train your models faster.
 - Training NN with a large data is slow.
 So to find an optimization algorithm that runs faster is a good idea.
 - Suppose we have `m = 50 million`.
 To train this data it will take a huge processing time for one step.
   - because 50 million won't fit in the memory at once we need other processing to make such a thing.